DNeilson67/HCI-Assignment-1/README.md

 ### 7. Decorate your website (Extra Miles)
 Decorate your website using internal/external CSS, and ensure that it looks good.
 You can find the reference on Dribbble.
 N.B.
-If the website style is pretty good enough, you are able to skip the next assignment (CSS) and instantly get a full score.
+If the website style is pretty good enough, you are able to skip the next assignment (CSS) and instantly get a perfect score.

 ## Instructions
 1. In the previous assignment, you have already make 3 dish pages.
 Each person needs to choose one dish.